Opinion poll: Regulation

 Some jurisdictions over the world restrict the publication of the results of opinion polls, especially during the period around an election, in order to prevent the possibly erroneous results from affecting voters' decisions.
 For instance, in Canada, it is prohibited to publish the results of opinion surveys that would identify specific political parties or candidates in the final three days before a poll closes.

 However, most Western democratic nations do not support the entire prohibition of the publication of pre-election opinion polls; most of them have no regulation and some only prohibit it in the final days or hours until the relevant poll closes.
 A survey by Canada's Royal Commission on Electoral Reform reported that the prohibition period of publication of the survey results largely differed in different countries.
 Out of the 20 countries examined, 3 prohibit the publication during the entire period of campaigns, while others prohibit it for a shorter term such as the polling period or the final 48 hours before a poll closes.
 In India, the Election Commission has prohibited it in the 48 hours before the start of polling.

+Opinion poll in dictatorships

+Opinion polls in dictatorships are often unreliable due to state control, lack of real political competition, and fear among respondents.
+In Russia, for example, the Levada Center’s director noted that polls are shaped by state media, with many people afraid to answer honestly because of possible negative consequences—even facing criminal charges for participating in certain polls.
+Across authoritarian regimes, polls are used more for propaganda or internal control than for genuinely measuring public opinion, and response bias is extremely common because people fear punishment for dissenting views.

+The director of the Levada Center stated in 2015 that drawing conclusions from Russian poll results or comparing them to polls in democratic states was irrelevant, as there is no real political competition in Russia, where, unlike in democratic states, Russian voters are not offered any credible alternatives and public opinion is primarily formed by state-controlled media, which promotes those in power and discredits alternative candidates.
+Many respondents in Russia do not want to answer pollsters' questions for fear of negative consequences.
+On 23 March 2023, criminal case was opened against Moscow resident Yury Kokhovets, a participant in the Radio Liberty street poll.
+He faced up to 10 years in prison under Russia's 2022 war censorship laws.